kickmysong/kickmysong/README.md

   # Song Upload and Conversion Site

-  This is a code bundle for Song Upload and Conversion Site.
-The original project is available at https://www.figma.com/design/NoaFpl2ci9prF8P0PGOpIc/Song-Upload-and-Conversion-Site.
+ This site is made for song coversion tool, on the behalf of soloartist youtube channel https://youtube.com/@soloartist_music

   ## Running the code

   Run `npm i` to install the dependencies.